hananitallyson/ubuntu-config/README.md

 sudo groupadd docker
 sudo usermod -aG docker $USER
 ```
-Then, log out to change it.
+Then, restart to change it.